www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2021-03-08-create-minimal-java-grammar.md

       -> Integration into the Maven build process does this better.
     * [ ] Create Maven build plugin.
 * [ ] Make grammar clean, so it's straight forward to process for translations and to understand.
+* [ ] Add Java's record type to the allowed grammar.
 # Done Tasks
 * [x] Make code compliant to grammar again.
 * [x] Avoid grammar check if JavaLegacyArtifact is present, because it destroys the error messages of ANTLR4.